Kaiqb/experiment/training/Module 2/Lab1 Instructions.md

 # Lab 1: Basic Echo Bot functionality

-The primary job of any bot is twofold
+The primary job of any bot is twofold:
 1. provide information when a new user connects.
 2. Provide a response based on user input.
 In this lab we wil find where each of these activities occurs, then add our own modifications to each process.